dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Read a thousand books, and your words will flow like a river.” - Lisa See
+“a true piece of writing is a dangerous thing.
+It can change your life.” - Tobias Wolff
 </i>
 </blockquote>